bk/wmk/readme.md

 - `gist`: A Github gist.
 Two arguments, both required: `username` and `gist_id`.

+- `include`: Insert the contents of the named file at this point.
+  One required argument: `filename`.
+Optional argument: `fallback` (which defaults to the empty string), indicating what to show if the file is not found.
+The file must be inside the content directory (`CONTENTDIR`), otherwise it will not be read.
+The path is interpreted as relative to the directory in which the Markdown file is placed.
+A path starting with `/` is taken to start at `CONTENTDIR`.
+Nested includes are possible but the paths of subincludes are interpreted relative to the original directory (rather than the directory in which the included file has been placed).
+Note that `include()` is always handled before other shortcodes.

+- `linkto`: Links to the first matching (markdown-based) page.
+The first parameter, `page`, specifies the page which is to be linked to.
+This is either (a) a simple string representing a slug, title, (partial) path/filename or (partial) URL; or (b) a `match_expr` in the form of a dict or list which will be passed to `page_match()` with a `limit` of 1.
+Optional arguments: `label` (the link text; the default is the title of the matching page); `ordering`, passed to `page_match()` if applicable; `fallback`, the text to be shown if no matching page is found: `(LINKTO: page not found)` by default; the boolean `unique`, which if set to True causes a fatal error to be raised if multiple pages are found to match; and `link_attr`, which is a string to insert into the `<a>` tag (by default `class="linkto"`).

+- `pagelist`: Runs a `page_match()` and lists the found pages.
+Required argument:
+  `match_expr`.
+Optional arguments: `ordering`, `limit`, `template`.
+The default is a simple unordered list of links to the found pages, using the page titles as the link text.
+If nothing is found, a string specified in the `fallback` parameter (by default an empty string) replaces the shortcode call.
+The formatting of the list can be changed by pointing to a Mako template using the `template` argument, which will receive a single argument, `pagelist` (a `MDContentList` of found pages).
+The template will only be called if something is found.

 - `resize_image`: Scales and crops images to a specified size.
 Required
   arguments: `path`, `width`, `height`.
 Optional arguments: `op` ('fit_width', 'fit_height', 'fit', 'fill'; the last is the default), `format` ('jpg' or